Tipser/slate/source/includes/_tipser-elements-analytics.md

 _Quick links to object structures: [Product](#product-structure)_

 ### View the Store
-When the Tipser store is viewed.
+When the Tipser store appears in the viewport.

 `detail` object structure